-Pregnancy increases your body’s need for iron so factor this into your diet too.
+Pregnancy increases your body’s need for iron, so you'll want to factor this into your diet.
 Good iron-rich foods include red meat, pulses, green leafy vegetables, fortified breakfast cereals and bread.
-Have some fruit juice or other food high in vitamin C at the same time, as these foods will help your body absorb the iron better.
+Have some fruit juice or other food high in vitamin C at the same time, as this will help your body absorb the iron better.

 Vitamin D is essential for healthy bone growth.
 When you're pregnant, you're growing a whole new skeleton for your baby, so you'll want to make sure you're getting enough!